St Mary's Cathedral, Hobart: Location and features

 St Mary's Cathedral is located in Harrington Street, Hobart, and is place of worship for the Roman Catholic Archdiocese of Hobart.

 St Mary's College is located next to the cathedral.
 The college celebrates the Catholic liturgical year by attending Mass.

 History

 The first cathedral foundation stone was laid in 1860 to a design by William Wardell, a student of Augustus Pugin.
 The cathedral was consecrated in 1866.
 The cathedral was built in the Gothic Revival architectural style.

 Structural problems caused by faulty construction resulted in the cathedral being largely dismantled and re-constructed to a new design based on Wardell's initial plans, by Hobart architect Henry Hunter.
 He laid the new foundation stone in 1878.

 A Norman-era baptismal font, with connections to Pugin is believed to have been installed in St Mary's Cathedral, Hobart.
-An historian noted that 'the detail repertoire of this font is characteristic of transitional work of roughly the period 1170 to 1200.'
+A historian noted that 'the detail repertoire of this font is characteristic of transitional work of roughly the period 1170 to 1200.'